alperenorence/chatbots/README.md

 # Chatbots

 My WWDC21 Swift Student Challenge project.
+(Accepted)

 This playground allows you to create a chatbot.
 In first part, you can learn basics about my playground, edit a chatbot's details (name and profile picture) and add specific questions to chatbots.
 In second part, you can create a chatbot with custom name, profile picture and questions.